Be inspired to plan your next solo trip with this list of the best places to visit in Europe as a solo traveller.

 Are you itching to take your first solo travel vacation but are unsure where to go?
 Given that there are so many options and considerations, choosing your ideal solo travel destination can be a tough task.

 So what makes the ideal solo travel destination?

 Sadly, there is no magic formula and creating your perfect place to travel alone is a carefully balanced recipe of the following ingredients:

-- Safety – e.g. crime, terrorism threat
+- Safety of destination – e.g. crime, terrorism threat

 - Convenience – e.g.travel infrastructure, visa requirements

 - Preferred activities – city or country, recharge or adventure?

 - Preferred climate